 I love sewing napkins for Thanksgiving.
 They are such a simple and fun way to dress up the table and you can use them all year long.
 In fact, I like making them so much that I've made a new set for the Purl Bee every year since 2006!
 My main goal for this year's set was that they be quick and simple while still being beautiful and different from year's past.

 We recently received a big shipment of linen fabric from one of our favorite companies, Globalweave.
-They are based in India and specialize in incredible embroidered and block printed fabrics (which we have made exclusively for Purl Soho in hand-picked color ways).
-They also make stunning linens that range from the jewel toned Sheer Linen and Open Weave Linen, to undyed, rustic Linen Solids.
+They make stunning linens that range from the jewel toned Sheer Linen and Open Weave Linen, to undyed, rustic Linen Solids.
 Shipments from Globalweave often come from India wrapped in burlap and sewn shut by hand which always make them seem like such a speical treat.
 After unpacking the latest shipment of their lovely linens I knew I had to make this year's Thanksgiving napkins with of them.

 I chose the natural Sheer Linen and paired it with one of our bright and seasonal Fire Spectrum Bundles.
 I love the look of the natural, nubby, undyed linen framed with the rich tones of red, brown and orange.
 Since the fabrics themselves were already so pretty next to one another, and since the operative word here was simple I sewed them up using a quick technique for clean mitered corners; no bias binding or fiddly hand sewing required!
 Happy Thanksgiving!--Molly

 You can find our previous Thanksgiving napkins here.